justleska/crypto-portfolio-tracker/README.md

 GET /portfolio
 ```

-## Using the Frontend Interface
+## Usage

+1. Ensure both backend and frontend servers are running
-1. Visit http://localhost:5173 in your browser
+2. Visit http://localhost:5173 in your browser
-2. Use the "Add New Wallet" form to add wallet addresses
+3. Use the "Add New Wallet" form to add wallet addresses:
+   - Enter the wallet address
+   - Select the network (Ethereum or BSC)
+   - Optionally add a label
-3. View your portfolio summary and individual wallet balances
+4. View your portfolio summary and individual wallet balances
-4. Click the refresh button to update balances
+5. Use the refresh button to update balances

+## Common Issues & Solutions

+1. **Default Vite Page Shows**: Make sure you've replaced all the default Vite files with our crypto tracker code.
+2. **Backend Connection Error**: Ensure the backend server is running on port 8000 and CORS is properly configured.
+3. **Missing Dependencies**: Run `npm install` in the frontend directory to install all required dependencies.

 ## Contributing